wallacezzzzz007/breadcrumbs_component/README.md

 Please replace data in data.js, then run 'npm start'

-(if any string contains space, please replace space with '-')
+(if any string contains space, please replace space with '-' in path)